mpetazzoni/ttorrent/README.md

 // client.share(3600);
 // Which would seed the torrent for an hour after the download is complete.

+// Downloading and seeding is done in background threads.
+// To wait for this process to finish, call: client.waitForCompletion();

 // At any time you can call client.stop() to interrupt the download.

-// When you're done, call client.finish() to close everything up: client.finish();
 ```

 #### Tracker code